perkdrew/blocket-backend/README.md

 ## Testing

-To run unit tests for the models, queries, and mutations from the base directory:
+To run unit tests for the models from the base directory:

 ```
 pytest
 ```

 A coverage report is included in the testing.
+For testing queries and mutations, a test, or mock, database connection would need to be implemented with SQLAlchemy and Postgres.
+As of now, they are being skipped.

 ## Conclusion